quinnmax/situate/readme.md

 	additional_results_dir/[situation_desc]/[obj_desc]/[imfname].csv

 where:
 - `[situation_desc]` matches the situation description in the *situation definition* file used during the experiment.
 - `[obj_desc]` matches the objects included in the *situation definition* file.
-	- [imfname].csv contains bounding boxes for image [imfname].jpg used in the experiment.
+- `[imfname].csv` contains bounding boxes for image `[imfname].jpg` used in the experiment.
 - There is a .csv file for each image used in the experiment.

 The contents of each .csv file should specify bounding boxes for one object type in the image.
-The format for the .csv is
+Each row should define one possible bounding box for the object tyep.
+The format for each row of the .csv is

 `x position, y position, box width, box height, confidence`

 To generate the workspaces, the highest confidence box for each object type will be used, so long as it does not have an intersection over union greater than .5 with any of the other boxes included in the workspace.
 This avoids problems when there are two instances of a specific object type in a situation definition and the boxes were generated independently from one another.
+This is, however, a greedy mechanism that may not produce the optimal set of bounding boxes.

 The situation support score is calculated as a padded geometric mean of the confidence values associated with constituent boxes.